 E-commerce in Latin America will surpass the US$100.000 million mark in 2018, a 117% increment with respect to 2014, due, mainly to an increase in connectivity and use of mobile devices.
 In 2012, a bit over 42% of the population had Internet access.
 It’s expected that in the next three years, about 60% of the population will be connected to the Internet, Chile leading with 71%, followed by Argentina (68%) and Colombia (66%).

-“It’s expected that 51% of internet users will buy from online stores in 2018 and, considering the size of the Colombian market, this is a very interesting number”
+“It’s expected that 51% of internet users will buy from online stores in 2018 and, consider the size of the Colombian market, this is a very interesting number”

 Colombia… Yeah, the Caribbean!